 - May 13 – A discussion on how water availability is changing in Canada and how new BC water policy attempts to improve management

 - May 20 – Findings from interviews with agriculture stakeholders in two BC regions— the Cariboo and Okanagan—that point to ways that water policy can both support and constrain producers' efforts to adapt to climate change

-Full session descriptions and registration links are below.
+Session recordings and registration links are below.

 This series is part of the Enhancing the Capacity to Adapt to Climate Change project led by Dr. John Janmaat at the Okanagan campus of the University of British Columbia, and is supported by the Social Sciences and Humanities Research Council.